ansh-pandey-18/Alert-Management-System/README.md

-# Intelligent Alert Escalation & Resolution System
+# Alert Lifecycle Manager

 ## Overview

-This project implements a rule-driven alert management system designed to simulate real-world operational monitoring scenarios such as overspeed events, compliance validation, and negative feedback tracking.
+This project implements a rule-driven alert lifecycle management system that handles creation, escalation, resolution, and automated closure of operational alerts.

+The system is designed to simulate real-world operational monitoring scenarios such as overspeed events, compliance validation, and negative feedback tracking.
+It focuses on clear rule evaluation, lifecycle tracking, background processing, and analytical visualization.
-The system supports automatic escalation, scheduled auto-closure, and provides a dashboard for monitoring alert behavior over time.
-All alert transitions are recorded to maintain traceability and auditability.

-The focus of this project is clarity of business logic, configurability, and structured backend design.

 ------------------------------------------------------------------------